Windsor station (Ontario): History

 The original station was built by the Grand Trunk Railway in 1884 on the waterfront north of Sandwich Street East (Riverside Drive East) at the foot of Goyeau Street.
 The station was closed in 1961 when service was relocated to the station's present location in Walkerville.
 The site of the first station is now the location of Riverfront Park and near where Spirit of Windsor Canadian National # 5588 now sits.

 The New York Central's train to Toronto and Montreal and Wolverine, as well as Amtrak's Niagara Rainbow train crossed the Detroit River by way of the Michigan Central Railway Tunnel but did not use this station.
 Instead, they used the Windsor Michigan Central Railroad Depot on the line leased from Canada Southern Railway until 1979 when service ceased.
-The station, which had been built in 1911, was destroyed by fire in 1996.
+That station, which had been built in 1911, was destroyed by fire in 1996.

 On November 8, 2010, Via Rail unveiled the design for a new station building to replace the previous structure built in the 1960s.
 The new building was completed in September 2012 at a cost of C$5.3 million.
 The station was officially opened on November 16, 2012, with Stephen Fletcher from the Government of Canada and Yves Desjardins-Sciliano from VIA Rail present.

+The Amtrak Wolverine is planned to be extended here with service beginning in 2027 pending customs approvals and track upgrades.